Margins in APA Format

 If the default margins are not in APA format, select "Custom Margins" (see Figure 1), and follow Figure 2.

-Set margins in APA format to defaultFigure 2: Set margins in APA format to default
+Set margins in APA format to defaultFigure 2: Set Margins in APA Format to the Default

 Change Margins for Printing